 There’s something about the Melbourne Cup, for those old enough to remember it as a little bit of excitement and glamour when we were kids.
 Back in the day, we didn’t have access to information about racing industry practices.
 That could be said for many things pre-internet.
 We were blissfully ignorant, for sure.

-Now we understand the cost to these beautiful animals of a business model that is failing to manage the economic principle of supply and demand.
+Now we understand the cost to these beautiful animals of a business model that’s failing to manage the economic principle of supply and demand.
 It’s really important to hold the industry to account and to firmly encourage it to put things right.

-But more than anything to me, this is a story of a young woman with ambition who refused to be thwarted.
+But more than anything to me, Ride Like A Girl is a story of a young woman with ambition who refused to be thwarted.
 Michelle Payne fought hard.
 Hers is a story of a woman battling against the status quo and prejudice.
 She proved herself in a male-dominated industry.
 And she fought back from disaster and never gave up.